creslinux/nginx_connect/README.md

 In this instance the next hop reverse proxy being 10.10.10.10:8080

+An alternative can be to set $host for proxy_pass, this will then connect to originserver - Google as example - directly.
+In effect a simple ` CONNECT <> HTTP/S ` pipe for proxied clients with no proxy.

 I use this for an app that makes outbound connections via Proxy CONNECT requests to a remote API, I want to put a reverse proxy in-line to cache responses for small period of time.

 `Client > CONNECT > nginx_connect > HTTP/S Get > nginx_reverse(caching) > HTTP/S Get(internet) > Remote API server`